mwlon/pcodec/README.md

 * "Pico" suggests that it makes very small things.
 * Pco is reminiscent of qco, its preceding format.
 * Pco is reminiscent of PancakeDB (Pancake COmpressed).
-Though PancakeDB is now unmaintained, it had a good name.
+Though PancakeDB is now history, it had a good name.
 * Pcodec is short, provides some semantic meaning, and should be easy to search for.